HR

 With the right onboarding automation setup, tasks like paperwork collection, account creation, training assignments, welcome emails, approvals, and check-ins can happen automatically before Day 1 even starts.

 The shift is already happening across HR teams.
-In 12K+ G2 reviews of onboarding and HR software from the past six months, nearly 14% of reviewers specifically mentioned automation and time savings as key reasons they chose their platform.
+In 9.6K+ G2 reviews of onboarding software from the past year, 52% of reviewers cite time savings and 35% specifically mention onboarding outcomes as a core reason they chose their platform.

 This guide breaks down how to automate the onboarding process step by step, which onboarding workflows are worth automating first, and the tools companies are using to scale onboarding in 2026.